astropy/regions/docs/getting_started.rst

 The example below demonstrates the difference between a spherical and a planar circle with the same center and radius.
-Boundary distortions are included when projection the spherical circle onto the plot.
+Boundary distortions are included when projecting the spherical circle onto the plot.
 In this full-sky Aitoff projection, the distortions result in points inside the spherical circle falling outside of the planar circle and vice versa.